lethuzulu/instacom-assignment/README.md

 Note: Upon starting the application the database will be seeded with 9 Leads, whose creation creation date default from 2024-07-01 to 2024-07-09.
 This is just a convenience to demo the filtering feature.
 These leads can be removed or new ones can be added.

+# Features
+- Unique Email: Unique email constraint is enforced on the Users module.
+No two users can share the same email.
+But it is not enforced on the leads.
+- Authentication: JWT Authentication is enforced for leads.

+# Limitations
+- Email Validation: Email validation is missing on the API.
+It can however be configured at a later date using the [Validator](https://crates.io/crates/validator) crate.
+At the time of this writing the Validator crate could not be imported.
+- Phonenumber Validation: Phone number validation is also missing on the API.
+The phone number is stored as a string instead of an appropriate data type.
+Thus it's possible to store a phone number as 072abc